Muhammad's first revelation: After the revelation

-Perplexed by this new experience, Muhammad made his way to home where he was consoled by his wife Khadija, because he thought it might have been a jinn (demon) who possessed him.
-He said: "Woe is me - poet or possessed!", to which his wife reassured him: "No, by Allah, Allah would never disgrace you."
+Perplexed by this new experience, Muhammad made his way to home where he was consoled by his wife Khadija, because he thought it might have been a jinn who possessed him.
+He said: "Woe is me – poet or possessed!", to which his wife reassured him: "No, by Allah, Allah would never disgrace you."
 Khadija also took him to her Nestorian Christian cousin Waraqah ibn Nawfal.
 Islamic tradition holds that Waraqah, upon hearing the description, testified to Muhammad's prophethood, and convinced Muhammad that the revelation was from God.
 Waraqah said: "O my nephew!
 What did you see?"
 When Muhammad told him what had happened to him, Waraqah replied: "This is Namus (meaning Gabriel) that Allah sent to Moses.
 I wish I were younger.
 I wish I could live up to the time when your people would turn you out."
 Muhammad asked: "Will they drive me out?"
 Waraqah answered in the affirmative and said: "Anyone who came with something similar to what you have brought was treated with hostility; and if I should be alive until that day, then I would support you strongly."
 A few days later Waraqah died.

 The initial revelation was followed by a pause and a second encounter with Gabriel when Muhammad became so sad that he climbed a mountain with the intention of throwing himself off the mountain and heard a voice from the sky and saw the same angel "sitting between the sky and the earth" and the revelations resumed with the first verses of chapter 74.

 Al-Tabari and Ibn Hisham reported that Muhammad left the cave of Hira after being surprised by the revelation, but later on, returned to the cave and continued his solitude, though subsequently he returned to Mecca.
 Tabari and Ibn Ishaq write that Muhammad told Zubayr:

 "when I was midway on the mountain, I heard a voice from heaven saying "O Muhammad! you are the apostle of Allah and I am Gabriel."
 I raised my head towards heaven to see who was speaking, and Gabriel in the form of a man with feet astride the horizon, saying, "O Muhammad! you are the apostle of Allah and I am Gabriel."
 I stood gazing at him moving neither forward nor backward, then I began to turn my face away from him, but towards whatever region of the sky I looked, I saw him as before."

 Biographers disagree about the period of time between Muhammad's first and second experiences of revelation.
 Ibn Ishaq writes that three years elapsed from the time that Muhammad received the first revelation until he started to preach publicly.
 Bukhari takes chapter 74 as the second revelation however chapter 68 has strong claims to be the second revelation.